11 Key Web Design Tips to Sell Your Product Online

 When it comes to keeping your site looking clean, grids are your friends.
 Designing in grids will create visual structure and order.

 There are many different types of grids for web design, but the basic key here is to keep content aligned horizontally and vertically.
 Consider the margins and spaces around your content and keep them equal where possible.
 Employ columns to help users make their way through information (there is a reason why restaurant menus are designed in rows and columns).

 You may be thinking of a slick website you’ve seen recently with no grids in sight, but don’t be tempted to try out something too complex or hard to navigate.
 Remember rule 1: Goals.
-Focus on building a clean design that will help you sell your products (which means using grids).
+Focus on building a clean design that will help you reach your goals (which means using grids).

 “Make it cool” is a term we’ve all used before, and of course you’ll want your site to be cool, happening, groovy, lit, fire…whatever the kids are saying these days.
-But if you lean too hard into a hot web trend (I’m looking at you, spinning 3d logos) your site will age quickly (and badly).
+But if you lean too hard into a hot web trend (like the spinning 3d logos we saw everywhere) your site will age quickly.
 Unless you are a fashion brand that requires you to be on the cutting edge of visual funkitude, it’s best to make your site classic, clean, and easy to follow (especially if you want people to buy your stuff).